In today’s episode, I’m going to be sharing with you how to articulate your unique value proposition in your messaging and marketing.

 And the types of questions that people ask you often give you really juicy insights into what it is that you actually need to be saying.

-And if I said things about niching people say, “Oh yeah, I’ve got a niche, I’m a kinesiologist” and I’d realise that some people think their modality is actually a niche, when your niche is actually the group of people you focus on when you’re marketing.
-So that meant that I needed to understand that I can’t say “I help online business owners with niching and messaging,” because that doesn’t actually articulate the unique value proposition of what I do, and it certainly doesn’t articulate it in a way that works for my audience – particularly for cold audiences.
+If I said things about niching people say, “Oh yeah, I’ve got a niche, I’m a kinesiologist” and I’d realise that some people think their modality is actually a niche, when your niche is actually the group of people you focus on when you’re marketing.
+That meant that I needed to understand that I can’t say “I help online business owners with niching and messaging,” because that doesn’t actually articulate the unique value proposition of what I do, and it certainly doesn’t articulate it in a way that works for my audience – particularly for cold audiences.

 My final tip on learning how to articulate your unique value proposition in your messaging and your marketing is to talk and talk and talk.

 The more you do Facebook Lives, the more you record videos, the more you type up blog posts, the more you do posts on social media, the more you have sales conversations with potential clients, the more clients you actually work with, the easier and easier it gets for you to start articulating this.

 It’s really important that we don’t create messaging and value proposition statements in our own bubbles based completely on theory.

 Whilst we might make assumptions about what people would understand and what they wouldn’t understand, or what people want and what people need, honestly, the best way you can actually practice and refine is by refining it with an audience, and by talking about it in as many ways as you can.

 If you’ve been thinking, ‘Yeah, I will do blogging, but I’m gonna wait until I’ve got my messaging sorted,’ then you’ve actually put them the wrong way around – by blogging, you sort your messaging.